litestar-org/litestar/docs/usage/5-responses/2-status-codes.md

 <!-- prettier-ignore -->
 !!! tip
-    While you can write integers as the value for `status_code`, e.g. `200`, its best practice to use constants (also in tests).
+    While you can write integers as the value for `status_code`, e.g. `200`, it's best practice to use constants (also in tests).
 Starlette includes easy to use statuses that are exported from `starlette.status`, e.g. `HTTP_200_OK` and `HTTP_201_CREATED`.
 Another option is the `http.HTTPStatus`enum from the standard library, which also offers extra functionality.
 For this see [the standard library documentation](https://docs.python.org/3/library/http.html#http.HTTPStatus).